 Also, Joe, it says the moderators will be a lot, they will be in charge of selecting their own questions, which will not be known to the candidates or the commission.

-If you're Donald Trump, shouldn't you have a big problem with it?
+If you're Donald Trump, shouldn't you have a big problem with that?

-Why can't it just be we're gonna have the same question for you two minutes and the same question for you two minutes?
+Why can't it just be, we're going to have the same question for you two minutes and the same question for you two minutes?

 That would be fair, right?